 RESIDUAL ACHES AND PAINS

 Not only are you tired but now you are left with the after-effects of that complete body transformation.
 Ligaments and muscles were stretched and weight distribution did a number on your back.
 Postural changes with breastfeeding affecting the upper traps and neck?
 We can always incorporate gua sha (fascial release) and cupping to help.
-Don’t forget your massages and Dr. Megs postpartum rehab (fill out her contact form for more info on upcoming sessions or book here).
+Don’t forget your massages and Dr. Megs postpartum rehab (fill out her contact form for more info on upcoming sessions).

 LACTATION AND MASTITIS